Maine State Route 25: Westbrook bypass

 A bypass of Westbrook, in the form of William Clarke Drive, the Westbrook Arterial and Larrabee Road opened in the late 1970s, with the old alignment via Main Street being designated SR 25 Business.
 An unnumbered extension of Larrabee Road continues to the north with access to the Maine Turnpike at exit 48.
 In 2002, the Westbrook Arterial was extended to Rand Road in Portland, passing over the Turnpike with a new direct interchange, exit 47.
 By 2007, this bypass was designated as part of SR 25, with the vacated alignment along Main Street and Brighton Avenue becoming an easterly extension of SR 25 Business.

 Eastern terminus in Portland

 The administrative route log shows the eastern terminus of SR 25 to be at the intersection of Park Avenue and State Street (SR 77).
 However, signage in the field indicates this intersection to be the eastern terminus of SR 22 instead.
-Current signage indicates SR 25 ending at SR 22 at the intersection of Deering Street and Park Avenue; historically, however, SR 25 has been defined to end at US 1, which used to carry a surface alignment in this area.
-US 1 was moved onto I-295 in Portland in 2007, which has created a discrepancy between the "administrative" terminus and the signed terminus, since SR 25 no longer intersects with US 1.
-The relocation of US 1 has also created similar discrepancies for the termini of SR 22 and SR 26.
+Current signage indicates SR 25 ending at SR 22 at the intersection of Deering Avenue and Park Avenue.